 “Let’s not play games.
 Your father is Charles Grimmer,” Sinews said, his tone suddenly altered.
 “Which makes you Jonathan Grimmer.”

 Jonathan stared at him in alarm.
 How in the hell did he know that?
 Roderick had written Mr. O on the card.
 Jonathan was unsettled.
 He almost got out of his seat, but tried to keep his composure.
 But suddenly he realized what a fool he had been.
-Sinews’ knowledge of the Resurrectionists was beyond extensive, his home showed a deviant interest in death and resurrection—Hades, the orouboros, Anubis and Osiris—and his acquaintanceship with the frightful Haitian, Henry Charles Ocelot.
+Sinews’ knowledge of the Resurrectionists was beyond extensive, his home showed a deviant interest in death and resurrection—Hades, the ouroboros, Anubis and Osiris—and his acquaintanceship with the frightful Haitian, Henry Charles Ocelot.
 He looked at Mr. Ocelot and couldn’t help but think of Sinews’ description of vodou priests.
 His hand drifted to the pistol at his belt, hidden beneath his vest.

 “My father died,” he said coldly.
 “In a tragic accident.”